monarchwadia/blog-monarchwadia.com/_posts/2024-02-23-running-llms-in-the-browser.md

 * Right now, it only supports the latest desktop browsers (because WebGPU is only available on these).
 [Check latest availability here](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API#browser_compatibility)
 * It has a [limited number of LLMs](https://github.com/mlc-ai/mlc-llm) available.
 * It doesn't support function calling, although it's [actively being worked on](https://github.com/mlc-ai/web-llm/issues/276).
+* The LLMs are local models (3B, 7B and 13B), and won't be as powerful as GPT-4, Claude, or other cloud-based models.